matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 ---
-title: "Idrefs: What they are and how to use them"
+title: "IDREFs: What they are and how to use them"
 author: "Kilian Valkhof"
 author_bio: "Web developer and creator of Polypane.app, the browser for developers."
 date: 2025-12-05